HewlettPackard/POSH-HPEOneView-docs/docs/cmdlets/v6.00/servers/get-ovilosso.md

 ### -InputObject &lt;Object&gt;

-The Server Hardware or Server Profile resource object from `Get-OVServer` or `Get-OVServerProfile`.
+The Server Hardware or Server Profile resource object from Get-OVServer or Get-OVServerProfile.

 | Aliases | Server |
 | :--- | :--- |